JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

-  own reason is `1ll_atomic` and stays a hard floor; a `SPLIT_KIND_MUX_BITS` span's reason is `mux_packed_bank` and is a *soft* floor (in `SOFT_FLOOR_REASONS`) — it is only the unchunked estimate, and a selected wide bank is chunked into the genuinely bit-split lowering by default now (see the `SPLIT_KIND_MUX_BITS` bullet above and the dated result below);
-  only the terminal, still-unregistered MUX split remains behind the bounded physical-neighbor refinement, reached after whole-design timing says the schedule is poor.
+  own reason is `1ll_atomic` and stays a hard floor; a `SPLIT_KIND_MUX_BITS` span's reason is `mux_packed_bank` and is a *soft* floor (in `SOFT_FLOOR_REASONS`) — it is only the unchunked estimate, and a selected wide bank is chunked into the genuinely bit-split lowering by default (see the `SPLIT_KIND_MUX_BITS` bullet in §1); only the terminal, still- unregistered MUX split remains behind the bounded physical-neighbor refinement, reached after whole-design timing says the schedule is poor.
 - `atomic` — unsliceable span (reason recorded: `state_regs`,
   `feedback_vars`, `vhdl_module_text`, `inside_X_container`, ...),
 - `locked` — `params_are_fixed` (a mini-sweep result); already pipelined